Why and how should you raise your staff’s…

 Third prize: EUR 250

-Sustainability prize: We will also give the participant who earns the most money from CSR securities a EUR 500 gift voucher from the "Naturata" shops.
+We will also give the participant who earns the most money from sustainable securities with the Sustainability prize which is a EUR 1000 gift voucher from the "Naturata" shops.

 Climate change and environmental degradation are highly topical issues.
 This is true in general, but also in the world of finance.

 Since 2006, we have signed on to several charters as part of our ambition to be a socially and environmentally responsible bank.